 And we're off!
 The Kansas City Chiefs and Dunta Robinson have agreed to terms on a three-year contract, according to reports.
 It's been reported by Sean Jensen of the Chicago Sun-Times that Robinson's deal is worth $15 million over three years.
 Robinson was a 2004 first round pick by Houston and spent six seasons with the Texans.
 In March 2010 he signed a six-year, $54 million deal in Atlanta but never fully lived up to expectations.
 He was cut by Atlanta on March 1 and took free agent visits to the Chiefs and Broncos.
 Find all Dunta Robinson updates here.

-On Friday night, the Kansas City Chiefs (unofficially) inked a deal with cornerback Dunta Robinson, who was cut by the Atlanta Falcons last week, three years into a six-year contract.
-It's reportedly a three-year contract.
-What's the initial reaction to the deal and where does Robinson fit in Kansas City?
-Read on for more.
+The Chiefs inked a deal with cornerback Dunta Robinson, who was cut by the Atlanta Falcons last week, three years into a six-year contract.
+See the initial reaction to the news, predictions for the future and more.

 And we're off!
 The Kansas City Chiefs and Dunta Robinson have agreed to terms on a three-year contract, according to ESPN's Adam Schefter.
 Robinson was cut by Atlanta last week after signing a six-year contract with the Falcons in 2010.

-The Kansas City Chiefs made a bunch of news over the past week in (reportedly) trading for Alex Smith, re-signing Dwayne Bowe and Dustin Colquitt and using the franchise tag on Branden Albert.
+The Chiefs made a bunch of news over the past week in trading for Alex Smith, re-signing Dwayne Bowe and Dustin Colquitt and using the franchise tag on Branden Albert.
 Free agency and the 2013 NFL Draft are on their way.
-What are the Chiefs remaining needs?
+What are the remaining needs?